magpylib/magpylib/docs/examples/examples_07_triangularmesh.md

 +++ {"user_expressions": []}

-We can now add a sensor and plot the B-field value along the sensor path
+We can now add a sensor and plot the B-field value along the sensor path.

 ```{code-cell} ipython3
 import magpylib as magpy